 Placement examinations and questionnaires are administered for the purpose of assisting you in selecting the appropriate courses given your background and experience.
 They are not meant to create unnecessary anxiety for you, so relax and approach them in the spirit in which they are intended.
-Placement examinations are given according to the published schedule on Monday, August 25.
+Placement examinations are given according to a pre-set schedule.

-Proficiency/placement examinations in Arabic, Chinese, French, German, Latin, Italian, and Spanish will be given on Monday, August 25.
+Proficiency/placement examinations in Arabic, Chinese, French, German, Latin, Italian, and Spanish will be given in August.
+Information about the specific date will be available soon.
 All students who have studied French, German, or Spanish must take the exam unless they have received a score of 3, 4, or 5 on the Advanced Placement (AP) exam, or a score of at least 540 on the SAT II exam.
 If you do not have prior experience with the language you wish to study, you do not need to take the proficiency/placement exam.
 Simply enroll in the introductory course for that language.
 Contact information for Heads of each language department is as follows:

 |Arabic||Jennifer Nichols, firstname.lastname@example.org|

 |Chinese||Jianhua Bai, email@example.com|

 |Italian||Patricia Lyn Richards, firstname.lastname@example.org|